 A new bridge sized structure will be assigned three identification numbers: a bridge design number, an FHWA number, and a bridge maintenance number.
-The preliminary designer need only assign the bridge design number and the FHWA number; bridge maintenance numbers are assigned later by others.
+DOT preliminary design unit staff need only assign the bridge design number and request the FHWA number; bridge maintenance numbers are assigned later by others.
 Assigning the bridge design number requires consideration of record keeping, letting dates, and final design plan preparation.
+A bridge sized structure widening, repair, or RCB extension becomes part of the existing structure, and no new FHWA number is required.